fuatakgun/eufy_security/README.md

 1- Create a separate account for HA integration as that account will be logged out automatically from mobile app when HA integration logged in.
 Do not forget to share your cameras with your new account and enable notifications for them.
 This integration depends on push notifications to catch events.

 2- If your HA instant crashes and your camera supports 2k video streaming, try to reduce quality, 2k video encoding might be hard for your hardware.
-With latest codebase, I have tried to reduce the load on HA instance for this.
+With latest codebase, I have tried to reduce the load on HA instance for this. https://github.com/fuatakgun/eufy_security/issues/20#issuecomment-886757165

+3- As of now, live stream is limited to 3 minutes and this is hard limit implemented by Eufy, so we do not have a solution in place.
+So, if you keep live stream running more than 3 minutes, it will be turned off by hardware but your home assistant will not be notified on this.
+So, next time you want to start live stream, you notice that nothing will be happening as we assume that it is already running.
+As a workaround, please call stop and start in order. https://github.com/fuatakgun/eufy_security/issues/10#issuecomment-886251442

-3- I am more than happy to debug individual issues as long as you follow setup instructions.
+4- I am more than happy to debug individual issues as long as you follow setup instructions.
 I need you to share your problematic cameras with my eufy account `fuatakgun@gmail.com` so that I can use my own machine to debug the issue.
 For each debugging request, please create a github issue so we can track from there.
 Do not forget to remove the sharing settings after we are done :)